Ukraine crisis: Inside pro-Russia militia training camp

 He took us to a derelict armaments factory that used to provide thousands of jobs locally and which he said partly explained why he wanted closer links to Russia.

 He told us: "We have given everything away - from nuclear weapons to factories.
-Russia understands that if you want peace, prepare for war."'These are radicals'
+Russia understands that if you want peace, prepare for war."

 We also filmed him as he watched protesters take the first building in his home town of Lughansk, the regional headquarters of the Ukrainian security services.
 It contained weapons which were now in the hands of the protesters.
 He did not approve of their action.